 Prepare a 72-hour shelter-in-place pet emergency supply kit

 If you and your family and pets must wait out a storm or other disaster at home, be prepared with adequate supplies (i.e. food, litter, water, medication).

-The Oregon Veterinary Medical Association has an excellent web page outlining what you'll need in your kit, as well as other pet-related emergency preparedness information.
+The Oregon Veterinary Medical Association's Disaster Preparedness page outlines what you'll need in your kit, as well as other pet-related emergency preparedness information.

-Make sure all dogs and cats are wearing up-to-date ID tags, license tags, and microchips.
-Have photos on hand of all pets.
+Make sure all dogs and cats are wearing up-to-date ID tags, license tags, and microchips

 An evacuation order may strike when you are not at home.
 Make arrangements in advance with a trusted neighbor and/or friend to take your pets and meet you at a predetermined location.